jesserosejohnson/johnson-podcast-moves/moves.md

 ##### FX

 - Throughout each episode of The Daily, audio from current events (such as CPAC or events in Iraq) or movies (like Moonlight) was played during the interviews.
 There was very little division between the audio and the interview; at times they even overlapped.
-- Aside from its theme music, I did not notice the use of any FX in Can He Do That?, which I was surprised by.
-Rather than including audio, Michaels read off quotes during her interviews.
+- Rather than including audio, Michaels usually read off quotes during her interviews.
 She did, at a few points, include other, presumably previously taped, interviews.
+- On a couple of occasions, Can He Do That? does use brief audio of things such as Trump's quotes.

 ### Narrative types